 We are currently looking for MSc students to join research projects

-in the group for fall 2021.
+in the group for 2023.
 Interested students are welcome to contact Christoph Kastl

 to discuss specific projects.